Bestoa/shadowsocks-vertx/README.md

     aes-256-cfb, chacha20, rc4-md5

-The original iv_len for them:
+The original iv length for them:

     aes-256-cfb    : 16
     chacha20       : 8
     rc4-md5        : 16

-If the iv_len is equal to the original length of the algorithm, it will be compatible with the official shadowsocks.
+If the iv_len in config.json is equal to the original iv length of the algorithm, it will be compatible with the official shadowsocks.
-But it is not recommended ! **You can customize iv_len !**
+But it is not recommended !

+**You can customize iv_len !**

 How to run
 ===========

-### 1 Install java8 and gradle
+### 1 Install jdk8 and gradle

 ### 2 Generate fat jar
 ```